 The aim of this document is to provide guidance for competent authorities and VTS authorities to meet their obligations under SOLAS for the establishment and operation of VTS.
 In particular it aims to provide guidance for assessing the appointment of a VTS Authority and the subsequent on-going assessment and evaluation to ensure:

-Conformity with International obligations.
+Conformity with International obligations

-The technical performance of the VTS equipment is consistent with the objectives of the VTS and the types of service/s provided.
+The technical performance of the VTS equipment is consistent with the objectives of the VTS and the types of service/s provided

-The operational objectives are being met, and
+The operational objectives are being met

-The issues identified in determining the need for the VTS have been either alleviated or at least reduced to an acceptable level.
+The issues identified in determining the need for the VTS have been either alleviated or at least reduced to an acceptable level

 This guideline also aims to achieve consistency in the provision of the services worldwide in order to avoid confusion about the delivery of VTS services for the mariner trading between various jurisdictions.